lstandish/strongman-md/docs/index.md

 **Strongman has two basic modes of functionality:**

 1. **Compute Mode**: This mode uses the master password combined with the username and domain to create "computed" passwords (similar to [lesspass]).
-In this mode, only a "password profile" is stored on the server.
-The site password itself is not stored.
+In this mode, only a "password profile" is stored on the server, not the password itself.
+This mode is used when the 'Compute' button is used.
 2. **Encrypt Mode**: This mode is used when you click the 'Save' button.
 It allows saving any user-specified password, encrypted (AES-256) using the master password and then sent to the server for storage.
 This same encryption is also used for "secure notes."

 The emphasis is on **speed**, [**security**](#strongman-security), and **simplicity**.
 [Open Strongman Password Manager]